thibault-carpentier/MessageBanner/README.md

 Message Positions
 -----------------
 Each Message Banner View has a position.
-By default or if not set, the message banner view will have the position defined by **MessageBannerPositionTop**
+By default or if not set, the message banner view will have the position defined by **MLBMessageBannerPositionTop**
 Available positions are:
-* **MessageBannerPositionTop**: The message banner will be displayed on the top of the view controller, right under the status bar or the navigation controller if the view has one.
+* **MLBMessageBannerPositionTop**: The message banner will be displayed on the top of the view controller, right under the status bar or the navigation controller if the view has one.
-* **MessageBannerPositionCenter**: The message banner will be displayed on the middle of the view controller.
+* **MLBMessageBannerPositionCenter**: The message banner will be displayed on the middle of the view controller.
-* **MessageBannerPositionBottom**: The message banner will be displayed on the bottom of the view controller, or just above the toolbar if the view has one.
+* **MLBMessageBannerPositionBottom**: The message banner will be displayed on the bottom of the view controller, or just above the toolbar if the view has one.
 ![Top Positionning](/Screenshots/MessageBannerTopPosition.png?raw=true "Top positioned message banner")
 ![Center Positioning](/Screenshots/MessageBannerMiddlePosition.png?raw=true "Centered message banner")
 ![Bottom Positioning](/Screenshots/MessageBannerBottomPosition.png?raw=true "Bottom positioned message banner")